 Stay informed, keep up to date on our latest news!

 Co-founder of Mujeres de Maiz, Felicia Montes is a Xicana Indigenous artist, activist, community and event organizer, educator, FEmcee, designer, poet, and performer living and working in the Los Angeles area.
 She is known throughout the southwest as an established Xicana cultural worker of a new generation.
 Felicia holds a B.A from UCLA in World Arts and Cultures with a minor in Chican@ Studies, a M.A in Chican@ Studies from Cal State Northridge, and an M.F.A from Otis College of Art & Design in Public Practice Art.

-Michelle Lopez, Finance and Operations Director
+Michelle Lopez, Director